Requirements

 CAAS has an official list of approved B-RID modules and drone models that have compliant, built-in B-RID functionality.
 You should consult this list before purchasing a drone or a separate module to ensure it meets the technical requirements.
 You can view the official list via the link below.

-The UA Basic Training Certificate is required for anyone flying a drone between 1.5kg and 7kg for recreational or educational purposes.
+View Approved B-RID Products List (PDF)The UA Basic Training Certificate is required for flying a drone weighing more than 1.5kg up to 7kg for recreational or educational purposes.
+For outdoor flights, it's always required.
+For indoor flights, it's only required if the area is publicly accessible or at an event with more than 50 people.
 To get it, you must be at least 16 years old, complete a one-time online theory course, and pass an online theory test.
 The training is conducted by CAAS-approved organisations.
 (Not to be confused with the UAPL)

 The UAPL is a more advanced license required for anyone flying a drone for commercial purposes (regardless of weight) or for recreational/educational purposes if the drone is over 7kg.
 To obtain a UAPL, you must be at least 16 years old, pass a theory test administered by CAAS, and pass a practical assessment with an authorised flight examiner.